mariadb-corporation/MaxScale/Documentation/Monitors/Monitor-Common.md

 between the keyword and the colon is ignored and the matching is case-insensitive.

+Currently, the script must not execute any of the following MaxCtrl and/or MaxAdmin calls as they cause a deadlock:

+* `alter monitor` to the monitor executing the script
+* `stop monitor` to the monitor executing the script
+* `call command` to a MariaDB-Monitor that is executing the script

 ### `script_timeout`

 The timeout for the executed script in seconds.
 The default value is 90